marcusziade/Initialize/README.md

 ### Key Components

 - `Dockerfile`: Handles containerization of the application.
-Uses a multi-stage build.
-- `cmd/app/main.go`: Main entry point of the application.
-- `endpoints`: Houses all the API endpoints including user information and starred repositories.
+- `endpoints`: Houses all the API endpoints.
-- `internal`: Contains the business logic for user-related operations.
-- `pkg/db`: Database-related logic resides here.
-- `web/static`: Static files for any web interface that may be a part of the project.

 ## Building the Docker Image